Hangul alphabetical order: South Korean

 Modifications and combinations of letters are placed just after the primary or initial parent letter.
 Such modifications and combinations are then sorted according to the previously established orders.
 E.g. ㄱ is followed by ㄲ and ㅘ by ㅙ.

 The South Korean orders are based on those of the Hunmong chahoe, but with ㅈ and ㅊ placed earlier in the sequence.
 Hong Yun-pyo claims this is because their sound values had shifted over time to values no longer representable by fanqie.

 KS X 1026-1

-The South Korean national standard KS X 1026-1, enacted in 2007, includes sort orders that account for the various Hangul Unicode code points, including many obsolete letters.
+The South Korean national standard KS X 1026-1, enacted in 2007, includes sort orders that account for the various Hangul Unicode code points, including obsolete letters.